harleigh/react-wiat4CustomReportGenerator/README.md

 This program works in browser, and from the browser you can copy the generated report and move it to your word-editor of choice for final conlcusions etc.

+Run this program with the sample csv file (see FormatForTemplateOfScores.csv) to see what you get!

 A general breakdown of the WIAT-4 test and the terminology used: